 To keep your busy community platform a pleasant and valuable place to meet, it is crucial to introduce some member guidelines.
 Guidelines generally encourage people to participate and refrain from misconduct.
 These ‘house rules’ usually stand out on the community’s homepage, are mentioned in the welcome message for newly registered members, or they appear as a reminder when someone decides to join in.

-Many well-respected (online) communities have incorporated guidelines to nudge its members in the right direction.
+Many well-respected (online) communities have incorporated guidelines to nudge their members in the right direction.
 Having looked at many of them, I notice that most guidelines pages look the same.
 Still, there are some creative deviations from the cookie-cutter approach as well.

 Why write your own guidelines from scratch, when you can learn from the best, right?
 So, let me give you an advantage and share some of my favorite examples of community guidelines that are out there: